expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 ### `InAppPurchases.getProductsAsync(itemList: string[])`

 Retrieves the product details (price, description, title, etc) for each item that you inputted in the Google Play Console and App Store Connect.
+These products are associated with your app's specific Application/Bundle ID and cannot be retrieved from other apps.
 This queries both in-app products and subscriptions so there's no need to pass those in separately.

 You must retrieve an item's details *before* you attempt to purchase it via `purchaseItemAsync`.
 This is a prerequisite to buying a product even if you have the item details bundled in your app or on your own servers.